SCsnwbrdr/Evaluation/README.md

 ## Deployment Setup

 Deployment via GitHub takes a bit more effort but it is possible.
-This is out of Scope for the POC, these instructions are use at your own risk You will need the following setup:
+This is out of Scope for the POC, these instructions are "use at your own risk".
+You will need the following setup:

 1. GitHub App for Deployment (actions can't create webhooks on the org) [Creating an App](hhttps://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app), [App Concept](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps)
   - DEPLOYMENT_APP_ID